-Food service is available in the Student Center on the New Bern campus through Craven Coffee House and Cafe.
-Vending machines are located in the Student Center hallway and the Redd Building lounge.
+Food service is available in Ward Hall on the New Bern campus through Craven Coffee House and Cafe.
+Vending machines are located in the Ward Hall hallway and the Redd Building lounge.
 Coffee, soda and snacks can be purchased in the Bookstore.